crest-guru/crest_guru_defai/README.md

 ## Introduction

-Guru\_DeFAI is a Proof-of-Concept (PoC) MVP designed to showcase the necessity of custody solutions for AI agents.
-It leverages open-source COBO ARGUS smart contracts and project-specific rules to ensure secure interaction with blockchain protocols.
-The project includes smart contracts, a user interface for demonstration, and a backend to facilitate initial configuration and deployment.
+Guru\_DeFAII is a PoC MVP showcasing the need for custodial solutions for AI agents.
+It utilizes  smart contracts and project-specific rules to ensure secure blockchain interactions.
+The project includes smart contracts, a demo interface, and a backend for setup and deployment.

 ## Objective and Purpose